AcademySoftwareFoundation/openexr/README.md

 ![openexr](/OpenEXR/doc/images/windowExample1.png)

-The OpenEXR project provides the specification and reference implementation of the EXR file format.
-The format is an accurate, flexible, and efficient representation for high dynamic range linear scene image data and associated metadata, with strong support for multi-part, multi-channel use cases, including deep compositing.
-The library includes routines for efficiently reading, writing, compressing/decompressing, and modifying EXR images, as well as reference images and example programs for examining and updating image header attributes.
-The goal of the OpenEXR project is to keep the format modern and to maintain its place as the preferred image representation of the motion picture industry.
+The OpenEXR project provides the specification and reference implementation of the EXR file format, the professional-grade image storage format of the motion picture industry.
+The purpose of format is to accurately and efficiently represent high-dynamic-range scene-linear image data and associated metadata, with strong support for multi-part, multi-channel use cases.
+The library is widely used in host application software where accuracy is critical, such as photorealistic rendering, texture access, image compositing, deep compositing, and DI.

+## OpenEXR Mission Statement

+The goal of the OpenEXR project is to keep the format reliable and modern and to maintain its place as the preferred image format for entertainment content creation.
+Major revisions are infrequent, and new features will be carefully weighed against increased complexity.

+The principal priorities of the project are:
+* Robustness, reliability, security
+* Backwards compatibility, data longevity
+* Performance - read/write/compression/decompression time
+* Simplicity, ease of use, maintainability
+* Wide adoption, multi-platform support - Linux, Windows, macOS, and others

+OpenEXR is intended solely for 2D data.
+It is not appropriate for storage of volumetric data, cached or lit 3D scenes, or more complex 3D data such as light fields.

-Also a part of OpenEXR, the IlmBase library is a simple, light-weight, and efficient representation of 2D and 3D vectors and matrices and other useful mathematical objects and functions and data types, including the Half 16-bit floating-point type.
-With its associated bindings for Python 2 and Python 3 and its extensive test suite, the Imath and Half libraries provide a common representation for 2D and 3D data across visual effects software applications and libraries.
+Also a part of OpenEXR, the IlmBase library is a basic, light-weight, and efficient representation of 2D and 3D vectors and matrices and other simple but useful mathematical objects, functions, and data types common in computer graphics applications, including the “half” 16-bit floating-point type.
+The goal of the project is simplicity, ease of use, and breadth of adoption.
+It is not intended to be a comprehensive linear algebra or numerical analysis package.

+## Features

 OpenEXR's features include: